-- 611 The following scenario was simulated to test the architecture's defense against ransomware. - A user mistakenly downloads ransomware from an external web server.
-When the user executes this - 613 malicious software, it generates a cryptographic key, which is sent back to the external web server.
-The - 614 malware then utilizes a privilege escalation exploit to propagate across the network.
-The malicious - software encrypts files on the machines it propagated to, and it demands payment in exchange for - 616 decrypting these files.
+The following scenario was simulated to test the architecture's defense against ransomware.

+A user mistakenly downloads ransomware from an external web server.
+When the user executes this malicious software, it generates a cryptographic key, which is sent back to the external web server.
+The malware then utilizes a privilege escalation exploit to propagate across the network.
+The malicious software encrypts files on the machines it propagated to, and it demands payment in exchange for decrypting these files.

-- This build provides a significant defense in depth against this use case to prevent the majority of its functions from taking place. - The Blacklisting capability is used to prevent the user from reaching the malicious site that hosts theransomware, preventing the download before it happens. - The Vulnerability Management capability is used to detect the vulnerability exploited by the ransomware to propagate, allowing resolution before the attack occurs. - 624 The Network Protection capability is used to prevent the ransomware's propagation by disallowing - 625 network traffic between computers on the network, through a traffic white-list policy. - 626 The Inventory capability is used to identify the enterprise's assets for backup and monitoring. - The Backups capability is used to take backups of potential ransomware targets before the attack hits,nullifying the effects of potential attacks on files. - The Integrity Monitoring capability, in tandem with the Logging capability, is used to take a baseline of the file system, so that an attack on the file system is detected and the scope can be identified.
+This build provides a significant defense in depth against this use case to prevent the majority of its functions from taking place.

+The denylisting capability is used to prevent the user from reaching the malicious site that hosts the ransomware, preventing the download before it happens.

+The vulnerability management capability is used to detect the vulnerability exploited by the ransomware to propagate, allowing resolution before the attack occurs.

+The network protection capability is used to prevent the ransomware's propagation by disallowing network traffic between computers on the network, through a traffic allowlist policy.

+The inventory capability is used to identify the enterprise's assets for backup and monitoring.

+The backups capability is used to take backups of potential ransomware targets before the attack hits, nullifying the effects of potential attacks on files.

+The integrity monitoring capability, in tandem with the logging capability, is used to take a baseline of the file system, so that an attack on the file system is detected and the scope can be identified.

-- 632 Malware comes in many forms and from many places, and as a result, requires a defense in depth - 633 against it.
-For example, though preventing a piece of malware from getting on enterprise systems may - 634 be as simple as blacklisting a website, it is often impossible to have full knowledge of all malicious - 635 websites before an attack happens.
-Because of this, other tools are necessary to prevent the effects of - 636 malware at every step of its potential execution, and preparation is necessary to mitigate effects.
+Malware comes in many forms and from many places, and as a result, requires a defense in depth against it.
+For example, though preventing a piece of malware from getting on enterprise systems may be possible through denylisting a website, it is often impossible to have full knowledge of all malicious websites before an attack happens.
+Because of this, other tools are necessary to prevent the effects of malware at every step of its potential execution, and preparation is necessary to mitigate effects.

-637 It is important to improve upon these capabilities over time by learning from attacks on the enterprise

-- and from attacks on other enterprises.
-Both information-sharing technologies and after-the-fact analysis - 639 of attacks can inform capabilities to prevent future attacks.
+It is important to improve upon these capabilities over time by learning from attacks on the enterprise and from attacks on other enterprises.
+Both information-sharing technologies and after-the-fact analysis of attacks can inform capabilities to prevent future attacks.

-640 5.3.2 Destructive Malware via USB Vector
+5.3.2 Destructive Malware via USB Vector

-- 642 The following scenario was simulated to test the architecture's defense against destructive malware. - A user finds an unmarked Universal Serial Bus (USB) device and inserts it into his or her system.
-The USB - 644 device contains malicious software that may run automatically or with user interaction.
-The malicious - software modifies and deletes the user's files, removing text from text files and entirely deleting any - 646 media files it finds.
-The software does not offer a recovery mechanism as ransomware might, aiming647 only to corrupt files. - . .
+The following scenario was simulated to test the architecture's defense against destructive malware.

+A user finds an unmarked Universal Serial Bus (USB) device and inserts it into their system.
+The USB device contains malicious software that may run automatically or with user interaction.
+The malicious software modifies and deletes the user's files, removing text from text files and entirely deleting any media files it finds.
+The software does not offer a recovery mechanism as ransomware might, aiming only to corrupt files.

-- This build provides two main layers of defense against this scenario: Backups and Integrity baselining. - The Integrity Monitoring capability provides a baseline for file system activity as a point of comparisonpost-modification/deletion. - The Logging capability provides a baseline for events across the enterprise, including typical USB and file modification activity. - The Backups capability provides the ability to take backups of the file system, allowing restoration of files after the incident is resolved.
+This build provides two main layers of defense against this scenario: backups and Integrity baselining.

+The integrity monitoring capability provides a baseline for file system activity as a point of comparison post-modification/deletion.

+The logging capability provides a baseline for events across the enterprise, including typical USB and file modification activity.

+The backups capability provides the ability to take backups of the file system, allowing restoration of files after the incident is resolved.